Targeted Building Electrification and Gas System Decommissioning Pilot Project

 - Local communities will be asked to share their perspectives and priorities related to building electrification and gas decommissioning.
 This will lead to the production of a community needs assessment.

-- Using that analytical framework, identify up to 3 candidate pilot sites within Pacific Gas and Electric Company’s (PG&E) and East Bay Community Energy’s (EBCE) shared service territory, including at least one within a disadvantaged community.
+- Using that analytical framework, identify up to 3 candidate pilot sites within Pacific Gas and Electric Company’s (PG&E) and Ava Community Energy’s shared service territory, including at least one within a disadvantaged community.
 Produce deployment plans for the recommended pilots, including a proposal for community stakeholder engagement.

 - Conduct targeted education and outreach to stakeholders and policymakers within and beyond California to motivate action, including lessons learned at key milestones and final work products.